-- Where bullying is believed to have taken place the Headteacher should always be informed as a fixed or permanent exclusion may well be considered to be the appropriate sanction. - Take the appropriate action (including communication with parents, class teachers etc.) within one working day
+- Investigate - Record - Where bullying is believed to have taken place, the Headteacher should always be informed as a fixed or permanent exclusion may be considered to be the appropriate sanction. - Take the appropriate action (including communication with parents, class teachers etc) as soon as possible.